Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Estimation Strategies for the Intervention Arm

 \subsection{Z-Modeling Estimators}

-The $Z$-modeling estimators require a correctly specified model for $\lambda_0^Z$, the critical density of $Z$, and rely on the empirical version of $\lambda_1^N$, the critical density of $N$.
+The Z-modeling estimators require a correctly specified model for $\lambda_0^Z$, the critical density of $Z$, and rely on the empirical version of $\lambda_1^N$, the critical density of $N$.
 In the \textit{Pure Weighting} (PW) and \textit{Regress then Weight} (RW) estimators, $\lambda_0^Z$ appears in a density ratio used to take a weighted average of the outcome or pseudo-outcome.
-Whereas in the \textit{Sequential Expectation} (SE) estimator, an artificial sample $\blacktriangle$ is created by simulating $Z$ from $\lambda_0^Z$.
-In the \textit{Weighted Sequential Expectation} (WSE) estimator, $\lambda_0^Z$ plays two roles: simulating $Z$ and appearing in the weight used to fit the initial outcome model. \begin{definition}[Artificial Sample $\blacktriangle$] The artificial sample $G=\blacktriangle$ is one with a joint distribution $\P_\blacktriangle(Z,N,A_z,A_y)$ where $\P_\blacktriangle(Z|N,A_z,A_y)\equiv \P_0(Z|A_z,A_y)$ and $\P_\blacktriangle(N,A_z,A_y)\equiv \P_1(N,A_z,A_y)$. \end{definition} We can construct the artificial sample $\blacktriangle$: 1) Among the $G=0$ group, fit a model for $\lambda_0^{Z}$; 2) For each person in the $G=1$ group, create as many clones as computationally feasible and delete their observed value of $Z$; 3) Draw a simulated value of $Z$ from $\hat{\lambda}_0^{Z}$; 4) Stack the clones and discard the original copy.
+Whereas in the \textit{Sequential Regression} (SR) estimator, an artificial sample $G=\blacktriangle$ is created by simulating $Z$ from $\lambda_0^Z$.
+In the \textit{Sequential Weighted Regression} (SWR) estimator, $\lambda_0^Z$ plays two roles: simulating $Z$ and appearing in the weight used to fit the initial outcome model.